-For those of us where time is an issue, try and adopt mindful walking techniques as part of your daily routine.
+For those of us for whom time is an issue, try to adopt mindful walking techniques as part of your daily routine.
 Walking around the garden while waiting for your dinner to cook, arriving at school early and heading around the block while waiting, and walk-while-you-talk meetings are all possible.

-As with other mindfulness techniques, the financial costs are minimal, if at all.
-And while there are some time implications, overall improvements to your quality of life, make the practice a sound investment.
+As with other mindfulness techniques, the financial costs, if any, are minimal.
+And while there are some time implications, overall improvements to your quality of life make the practice a sound investment.

 The science is clear.
 Physical exercise and mindful practice positively influence psychological functioning, improving cognition, lowering stress, and reducing symptoms of depression.

 Give it a try.
-The exercises, and especially the audios included, will help.
-See if you can enjoy the here and now, and experience mindfulness from the oldest, and most reliable form of human transport – walking.
+The exercises and audio recordings will help.
+See if you can enjoy the here and now, and experience mindfulness from the oldest and most reliable form of human transport: walking.